✏️ Updated on 2nd September 2022

-Reasons to rent a surfboard
+1. Reasons to rent a surfboard

 - It is the perfect short term option for a short term stay

-Reasons not to rent a surfboard
+2. Reasons not to rent a surfboard

-Typical scenarios for renting a surfboard
+3. Typical scenarios for renting a surfboard

 Taking into account the reasons for and against, I can think of a few scenarios where renting a surfboard makes total sense…

-The new to surfing surfer
+1. The new to surfing surfer

-To someone who has never surfed before the only thing that matters is the ‘trying to stand up’ bit.
-For this reason, renting a surfboard for a day or two is the best option to take.
-The typical rental surfboard was created with Level 1 surfers in mind – lots of volume and lots of wave catching ability.
+To someone who has never surfed before, standing up is the real goal.
+For this reason, renting a surfboard is the best option.
+The typical rental surfboard was created with Level 1 surfers in mind.
+They have a tonne of volume and that all important wave catching ability.

-The travelling surfer
+2. The travelling surfer

-Rentals are a great option for the surfer who is unsure about whether to take their surfboard abroad on their travels.
-Renting also removes any stress (lots) and or fees (even more) involved with taking your own surfboard with you abroad.
-Plus, with your own surfboard safely tucked away at home there’s no chance of finding it snapped in half after arriving in a foreign airport.
+Rentals are a great option for surfers who’re unsure about travelling with their own surfboards.
+Renting also removes any stress and/or fees involved with taking your own stick abroad.
+Plus, with your own surfboard safely tucked up at home there’s no chance of it snapping on arrival at a foreign airport.

-The growing family surfer
+3. The growing family surfer

-Reasons to buy a surfboard
+4. Reasons to buy a surfboard

 - You’ll get used to riding it, a consistent surfboard will help you progress quicker